-Performing pelvic floor exercises during pregnancy can help prevent any mishaps such as accidental leakage when you feel the urge to cough or strain.
+Performing pelvic floor exercises in pregnancy can help prevent any mishaps such as accidental leakage when you feel the urge to cough or strain.
 Try to embed a solid pelvic floor exercise plan into your daily routine to help control any unfortunate accidents.
 Pelvic floor exercises are also beneficial for both pre & postnatal mums.
 Building a strong pelvic floor will help in easing the delivery of your baby during childbirth, speed up the recovery process postpartum, help urinary incontinence, treat pelvic organ prolapse, and make sex better too.
 Everyone can benefit from doing pelvic floor exercises.

 When can I start doing my pelvic floor exercises after childbirth?

 You can start performing your pelvic floor exercises whenever you feel comfortable to do so post-childbirth.
 You may not feel up to it right now or it’s the last thing on your mind, but the overall benefits will help you so much in day to day life.

 It’s perfectly safe to start exercising your pelvic floor as soon as you can.
 You use the muscles every time you cough and sneeze so there’s no harm in you starting a solid exercise plan to strengthen the muscle, if you feel comfortable doing so.

 It can be hard to feel your pelvic floor at first, especially after going through the stresses of childbirth, which would have taken its toll on the nerves in that area as you pushed out your baby.
 But, even if you can’t feel too much happening, you’ll most definitely be doing your mind, body and soul some good long-term.

 If you’re only just starting out doing your exercises, then don’t worry, you’ll still reap endless benefits of strengthening the pelvic area if your start today, just really try and keep at it.